fraenzi/popmod_snowfinch/docs/index.md

 <p class="caption">(\#fig:unnamed-chunk-1)The White-winged Snowfinch *Montifringilla nivalis* is a high-elevation specialist breeding above the treeline where it also spends most of the rest of the year.</p>
 </div>

-The data, code and analyses presented here has been collected and created, respectively, in collaboration with Arnaud Barras, Matthew De Couto, Sebastian Dirren, Fabian Fopp, Marilene Fuhrmann, Anne-Cathérine Gutzwiller, Simon Hohl, Charel Klein, Carole Niffenegger, Elisenda Peris Morente, Claire Pernollet, Jaime Resano Mayor, Christian Schano, Alexander Schneider, Alessia Uboldi, Daniela Villaume and Irmi Zwahlen.
+The data, code and analyses presented here has been collected and created, respectively, in collaboration with Arnaud Barras, Matthew De Couto, Sebastian Dirren, Fabian Fopp, Marilene Fuhrmann, Anne-Cathérine Gutzwiller, Simon Hohl, Charel Klein, Elisenda Peris Morente, Claire Pernollet, Jaime Resano Mayor, Christian Schano, Alexander Schneider, Alessia Uboldi, Daniela Villaume and Irmi Zwahlen.